mongodb/docs/source/administration/replication-architectures.rst

 There is no single :term:`replica set` architecture that is compatible or ideal for every deployment or environment.
-Indeed the flexibility of replica sets is perhaps its greatest strenght.
+Indeed the flexibility of replica sets may be its greatest strenght.
 This document outlines and describes the most prevalent deployment patterns for replica set administrators.

 .. seealso:: ":doc:`/administration/replica-sets`" and
    ":doc:`/reference/replica-configuration`."